Knowledge base

 Prerequisites

-To access the sorting filters for your Infomaniak mailbox:
+To access the sorting filters for your Infomaniak mail:

 2. Click on the Settings icon in the top right corner.

-3. Check or select the email address concerned in the dropdown menu.
+3. Check or select the email address concerned in the drop-down menu.

 4. Click on Filters and rules: